 {\bfseries{ Illumination loss}} $\mathcal{L}_{illu}$ is the element-wise illumination loss between the generated illumination and the corresponding ground truth, {\em i.e.},

-where $\bar{Y}_{OI}$ and $\bar{Y}_{BI}$ represent the output virtual object illumination image, and background illumination image, respectively. ${Y}_{FI}$ and ${Y}_{BI}$ are their corresponding ground truth image.
+where $\bar{Y}_{OI}$ and $\bar{Y}_{BI}$ represent the output foreground object illumination image, background illumination image, and relighting image respectively. ${Y}_{OI}$ and ${Y}_{BI}$ are their corresponding ground truth images.

-{\bfseries{Non-illumination feature loss}} $\mathcal{L}_{nonillu}$ is further introduced to enforce non-illumination feature matching to improve the accuracy of the object relighting image.
-According to the lightness and Retinex theory \cite{land-1971-light-retin-theor}, reflectance is the inherent physical property of object, independent of illumination.
-Therefore, we hope that the same object under different illumination conditions have the same non-illumination (\textit{i.e.}, reflectance) features, mathematically expressed as
+{\bfseries{Non-illumination feature loss}} $\mathcal{L}_{nonillu}$ is introduced to enforce non-illumination feature matching to improve the accuracy of the object relighting image.
+According to \cite {zhou2019deep} and Retinex theory \cite{land-1971-light-retin-theor}, reflectance is the inherent physical property of object, independent of illumination.
+Therefore, we expect that the same object under different illumination conditions have the same non-illumination (\textit{i.e.}, reflectance) features,